The sconce or

 manner without damaging the fine wires.
 Instead the insulation was

-removed by heating and melting it with the soldering iron.
+removed by heating and melting it with a soldering iron.

 |